Thesis Statement: Definition, Types, and Writing Guide

 7) Make sure your thesis statement is arguable

-You want to make sure that your thesis statement is something that people could reasonably disagree with.
-If it’s not, then it’s not a strong thesis statement.
+You want to make sure that your central claim is something that people could reasonably disagree with.
+If it’s not, then it’s not a well-built claim.

 Examples

-Note: Each supporting detail usually serves as the main idea for your body paragraph.
+Note: Each supporting detail usually serves as the core point for your body paragraph.
 It is presented with broader significance in the first sentence, also called a topic sentence.

 Good: The Internet is good for humanity because it has created a more global society, simplified access to information, and changed how people interact.